SamyPesse/tv.js/raspberrypi/README.md

 	sudo shutdown -r now

-After that, rconnect with ssh to the rapsberry ip.
+After that, rconnect with ssh to the raspberry ip.

 ## 5. Installing rake